Employment Law

 “This is a more significant action that we understand will impact partners and customers.
 Our coffeehouses are centres of the community, and closing any location is difficult.”

-If you’ve been affected by Starbucks layoffs, the experienced employment law team at Samfiru Tumarkin LLP can help.
+If you’re affected by the latest workforce reduction at Starbucks, the employment law team at Samfiru Tumarkin LLP can help.

-Our lawyers in Ontario, Alberta, and BC have helped tens of thousands of non-unionized individuals get fair compensation.
+Our experienced lawyers in BC, Alberta, and Ontario have helped tens of thousands of non-unionized individuals enforce their rights and secure the compensation they’re legally entitled to.

 📞 Call us today at 1-855-821-5900 or request a consultation online.